Somerset Collection

 Luxury shopping mall in Michigan, U.S.

-Somerset Collection is a shopping mall of more than 180 retailers located in Troy, Michigan, United States, part of Metro Detroit.
+Somerset Collection is a shopping mall of more than 180 retailers located in Troy, Michigan, United States, in Metro Detroit.
 Somerset Collection is developed, managed, and co-owned by The Forbes Company, and is among the most profitable malls in the United States not owned by a real estate investment trust.
 (Of the 100 most profitable American malls, 76 are owned by real estate investment trusts.)
-The mall hosts the traditional mall retail anchor tenants Macy's, Nordstrom, Saks Fifth Avenue, and Neiman Marcus, along with specialty retailers like Allbirds, Altar'd State, and Vuori, and luxury brands including Dior, Saint Laurent, Versace, and Hermès.
+The mall hosts the traditional mall retail anchor tenants Macy's, Nordstrom, Saks Fifth Avenue, and Neiman Marcus, along with specialty retailers like Lululemon, Nike, and Arhaus, and luxury brands including Dior, Saint Laurent, Versace, and Hermès.

 History

 Somerset Collection includes many relaxing water displays throughout the mall.

 On April 14, 1967, Saks Fifth Avenue opened a 70000 sqft stand-alone store on Big Beaver Road in Troy, an affluent suburb 20 miles northwest of downtown Detroit.
 A one-floor upscale "Somerset Mall" designed by Louis G. Redstone Associates, was built onto the existing Saks, with a new Bonwit Teller store as the other anchor.
 Thirty five additional stores opened, including I. Miller, Abercrombie & Fitch, Mark Cross, and FAO Schwarz.

 Bonwit Teller markedly renovated its store in 1988, only to close in 1990 after the chain went bankrupt.
 In 1991–1992 the center was renamed Somerset Collection, a second level was added, and Neiman Marcus opened a 141,000-sq. ft. store on the site of the razed Bonwit Teller.
 A 21,000-sq. ft.
 Barneys, 13,000-sq. ft.
 Crate & Barrel and luxury stores like Tiffany also opened over the course of 1992.

 Following the popularity of the revamped mall, co-owners Forbes/Cohen Properties and Frankel Associates opened a new three-story $30,000,000, 940,000 sq ft expansion across from Somerset Mall on August 11, 1996, designed by JPRA Architects.

 Michigan's first Nordstrom and a Hudson's (became Marshall Field's in 2001 and finally Macy's in 2006) anchored the three-story expansion, named Somerset North.
-When Marshall Fields transitioned to Macy's in 2006, Somerset became one of only three malls in the country to host all four department stores.
+When Marshall Field's transitioned to Macy's in 2006, Somerset became one of only three malls in the country to host all four department stores.

 Connecting Somerset North and Somerset South is a 700 ft enclosed bridge known as the "Skywalk" over Big Beaver Road.
 The enclosed, climate-controlled skybridge was one of the first of its kind in the country, featuring moving walks to move shoppers between Somerset Collection South and Somerset Collection North.